mailtrap/mailtrap-dotnet/docs/codesnippets/SimpleSendFromTemplate.md

 ---

 # Send an email from template
-Short example of sending a simple email.
+Short example of sending an email from a template.

 ```csharp
 using Mailtrap;
 using Mailtrap.Emails.Requests;
 using Mailtrap.Emails.Responses;

 try
 {
     var apiToken = "<API-TOKEN>";